shlbatra/TriggerWakeWordDetection/README.md

 To create a open-source custom wake word detector, which will take audio as input and once the sequence of words are detected then prompt to the user. <br>

 Goal is to provide configurable custom detector so that anyone can use it on their own application to perform operations, once configured wake words are detected.

+# Related Work
+- [Howl](https://arxiv.org/abs/2008.09606) - an open-source wake word detection toolkit with native support for open speech datasets, like Mozilla Common Voice and Google Speech Commands.
+This project used Pytorch Library and built model using res8 and the model was used for Firefox Voice application.
+Used 80 dimensional Log Mel Spectrograms with 200 hop length, which yeilded to 80 x 61 input size for each 750ms audio sample.
+- [Honkling](https://aclanthology.org/D19-3016/) - Honkling, a novel, JavaScript-based keyword spotting system.
+Purely written in Javascript and supports different models using TensorFlow.js.
+Used 40-dimensional Mel-frequency cepstral coefficients (MFCCs), yeilding 40 x 101 input size for each 1 second audio sample.
+Used [Meyda: an audio feature extraction library for the Web
+Audio API](http://doc.gold.ac.uk/~mu202hr/publications/RawlinsonSegalFiala_WAC2015.pdf) for audio feature extraction.
+- In this project, we used Pytorch Libraries to build model and extract features of audio, used 40 mel banks with 200 hop length, which yielded to 40 x 61 input size for each 750ms audio sample, which is fed to CNN model.
+For inference, did both server side inference and client side inference.
+For Server side inference  audio is streamed to server from Javascript application using web sockets and on KWS notify Javascript application.
+For Client side inference, Pytorch model was converted to [Open Neural Network Exchange (ONNX)](https://onnx.ai/) model and deployed onnx model in Javascript application, inference will be done using [microsoft/onnxjs](https://github.com/microsoft/onnxjs).
+For audio feature extraction, Meyda javascript library was only giving MFCCs, but the model was trained on Log Mel Spectrograms, so used the methods implemented in [magenta-js](https://github.com/magenta/magenta-js/blob/master/music/src/core/audio_utils.ts) to extract Log Mel Spectrograms.
+For client side inference, no audio stream is sent to server, thus privacy is maintained.

 # Implementation